Jacqueline Susann: Every Night, Josephine!

 In 1962, after encouragement from showman Billy Rose, husband of Susann's friend, Joyce Mathews (1919–1999; twice married to Milton Berle), she began to adapt into book form letters she had written about her beloved poodle, Josephine.

 Published by Bernard Geis Associates on November 16, 1963, Every Night, Josephine! sold 35,000 copies in hardcover, and by 1973 sold 1.7 million paperbacks.
 This affectionate account of Josephine's hijinks earned positive reviews and appeared briefly on Time magazine's best seller list, peaking at #8.
 In support of Josephine!, Susann undertook her first book tour, on which she was accompanied by the subject herself; often she and Josephine wore matching outfits.
 Even after publishing her novels, Susann cited Josephine! as her favorite of her own books.

 Valley of the Dolls

 Valley of the Dolls spans twenty years (1945–1965) in the lives of three young women: Anne Welles, the New England beauty who liberates herself from her staid small town by coming to New York, where she falls in love with the dashing Lyon Burke; Neely O'Hara, an ebullient vaudevillian who becomes a Hollywood star and self-destructs; and Jennifer North, a showgirl with little talent but a gorgeous face and figure, who becomes a friend to both.
-All three women fall prey to the "dolls," amphetamines and barbiturates, a euphemism which Susann coined.
+All three women fall prey to the "dolls," amphetamines and barbiturates, a euphemism Susann coined.
 The book was published by Bernard Geis on February 10, 1966, and "took off like a Cape Canaveral space shot."
 The story was said to be a roman à clef, with characters in the novel reportedly based on real-life celebrities such as Judy Garland, Dean Martin, and Ethel Merman.